 Before prescribing a glucocorticoid, you should have a baseline cortisol reading done.
 Use a test that checks your cortisol levels at multiple times throughout the day.
-More info on how to best measure your adrenal function here.
+Read more on how to best measure your adrenal function.
 Doing this will show your doctor if your HPA axis can handle the stress of taking a drug like prednisone.
 If your HPA axis is flattened before taking prednisone, you can guarantee that you’ll go on to develop adrenal fatigue.

-Taking a glucocorticoid like prednisone creates a very similar phenomenon inside your body.
-Instead of your body stopping testosterone production, your body will stop cortisol production.
-You see, drugs like prednisone are more powerful than your body’s own cortisol.
-Meaning that prednisone will outcompete your own cortisol for receptor sites in tissue.
+Prednisone is more powerful than your body’s own cortisol.
+This means that prednisone will outcompete your own cortisol for receptor sites in tissue.

-When you take prednisone over the long-term, your body goes through a phenomenon known as feedback inhibition.
-The excess cortisol brought on by the prednisone signals your body to stop making its own cortisol.
-Much the same as testosterone in a bodybuilder taking anabolic steroids.
+When you take prednisone over the long term, your body goes through a phenomenon known as feedback inhibition.
+The extra cortisol from the prednisone tells your body to stop making its own cortisol.

-Should this continue for many years, you’ll actually experience the shrinking of a specific part of your adrenal gland known as the zone fasciculata.
-If this occurs, not only will you be profoundly fatigued, you become dependant on glucocorticoid drugs to keep your cortisol levels up.
-Your body can no longer create it’s own cortisol.
+If this continues for many years, the part of your adrenal gland known as the zone fasciculata will shrink.
+If this occurs, not only will you be profoundly fatigued, you will need glucocorticoid drugs to keep your cortisol levels up.
+Your body can no longer create its own cortisol.

 What do you do if you have to take prednisone?